wrenoud/nos-fpm/markdown/chapter_5.md

 ###### 5.2.2.3.1.3 Pydro Surface-Points Comparisons

-Point and surface data comparison statistics can be compiled and reported in Pydro via Reports -> “Points/Surface Stats”: - Items for localized comparison points can be those as filtered using any feature tree template, not just “Checkpoints” - Reference surface data choices include HIPS BASE/weighted grid data, in addition to PVDL binned depth data - Reference surfaces can be filtered according to precision - Comparison point data choices
+Point and surface data comparison statistics can be compiled and reported in Pydro via Reports -&gt; “Points/Surface Stats”: - Items for localized comparison points can be those as filtered using any feature tree template, not just “Checkpoints” - Reference surface data choices include HIPS BASE/weighted grid data, in addition to PVDL binned depth data - Reference surfaces can be filtered according to precision - Comparison point data choices